yanxifang/Gov-1372/_posts/2021-09-21-Week-Two-Blog-Post.md

 This week, I am analyzing part of the fundamental reasoning behind human cooperation (and how cooperation became part of the human evolutionary process), building off the work of [Axelrod (2006)](https://www.basicbooks.com/titles/robert-axelrod/the-evolution-of-cooperation/9780465005642/) that was discussed in class.

 ### Cooperation and Human Evolution
-In his 2006 book, Robert Axelrod describes a theory of cooperation, noting that self-interested individuals may not necessarily have the right incentives to cooperate with each other without a centralized authority compelling such cooperation.
-Building off the classic Prisoner's Dilemma game (shown below), where defecting from cooperation can actually yield better results for an individual,
+In his 2006 book, Robert Axelrod describes a theory of cooperation based on the notion that repeated human interaction over time will create incentives for cooperation.
+Starting with the intuitive idea that self-interested individuals may not necessarily have the incentives to cooperate with each other without a centralized authority compelling such cooperation, Axelrod cites the classic Prisoner's Dilemma game (shown below), where defecting from cooperation can actually yield better results for an individual.
+However, as Axelrod points out, the Prisoner's Dilemma game can actually be solved, with the most common solution being repeated interactions between players.

 | P1, P2 | C | D |
 | --- | --- | --- |